 (7) A client has the right to confidential treatment of the client's personal and medical records.

-(8) A client has the right to voice grievances regarding treatment or care that is or fails to be furnished, or regarding the lack of respect for property by anyone who is furnishing services on behalf of the agency and must not be subjected to discrimination or reprisal for doing so.
+(8) A client has the right to voice grievances regarding treatment or care that is, or fails to be, furnished, or regarding the lack of respect for property by anyone who is furnishing services on behalf of the agency, and they must not be subjected to discrimination or reprisal for doing so.

 (g) In the case of a client adjudged incompetent, the rights of the client are exercised by the person appointed by law to act on the client's behalf.